-Can a murderer inherit from his victim?
+Can a murderer inherit from their victim?

 In the USA they call the principle that a murderer cannot inherit from his victim the ‘slayer rule’.
 In England and Wales it’s enshrined in the Forfeiture Act.
 In most circumstances the rule makes perfect sense, but as so often with legal principles, there are situations where the consequences can be unjust.
 Chris Holten, a solicitor specialising in contested Wills, looks at a recent case that illustrates this point.